Permissions, Consents and the two questions you need to ask yourself if you feel you may be affected by either

 Option 2: Obtain retrospective consent from the Covenantee.

-This would involve the seller contacting the relevant party, informing them of the work and asking for consent to be provided even though the work has been completed.
+This would involve the seller contacting the relevant party, informing them of the work.
+Then asking for consent to be provided even though the work has been completed.
 The Covenantee may request sight of plans and work specifications and would almost certainly require a fee.
-You should be aware that once retrospective consent has been requested then the first option of obtaining indemnity insurance would not be possible as the Covenantee would be aware that the work had been undertaken.
+You should be aware that once retrospective consent has been requested then the first option of obtaining indemnity insurance would not be possible.
+This is because the Covenantee would be aware that the work had been undertaken.

-However, as a general rule, we would always recommend that in the first instance you check your deeds to see whether covenant consent is required.
+However, as a general rule, we would always recommend that in the first instance you check your deeds.
+This is to see whether covenant consent is required.

 If you have any questions regarding covenants permissions and consents on any aspect of buying or selling a house please email Melanie.email@example.com or call Melanie on 0113 399 3448.